karthik-m-11/Mono-Frequency-Transmission-for-Space-Communication/README.md

 # Mono-Frequency-Transmission-for-Space-Communication

 > NOTE:
->  - This project is currently being processed for patent, so some information may be redacted.
+>  - This project is currently being processed for patent, so some information may be redacted

 Dec 2024 - Nov 2025